supercam19/EnchantmentDetails/README.md

  ## Modifications
  If you wish to modify this datapack, feel free to use the python scripts found inside of the scripts/ directory.
 They are used to generate all the files for advancements, functions and item_modifiers.

-Theses scripts require the pandas to read the spreadsheet file.
+Theses scripts require the pandas library to read the spreadsheet file.
 ```
 pip install pandas
 ```